Last Updated on December 14, 2020 by Malerie Yolen-Cohen and Sandra Foyt

 Where To Stay In Boston Harbor

-STAY: Green Turtle Floating B&B. And if you really need to be on the water, actually, really, truly, try to score a room onboard this floating inn, which has earned accolades from Yankee Magazine and is currently # 1 on a certain review site for Boston’s B&Bs. $260 per night.
+And if you really need to be on the water, actually, really, truly, try to score a room onboard this floating inn.
+It’s earned accolades from Yankee Magazine and fans.
+From $299 per night.